 Flap-necked chameleon (Chamaeleo dilepis)

-Flap-necked chameleon looking at camera sitting on a branch with autumn orange leaves ready to fall.
+Flap-necked chameleon looking forward sitting on a branch with autumn orange leaves ready to fall.
 Facing camera right, tail visible and curled up.
-Yellow out of focus background.
+White to green out of focus background.

 The Flap-necked chameleon (Chamaeleo dilepis), is native to sub-Saharan Africa.
 It is a large chameleon, reaching 35 cm (14 in).
 Colouring ranges through various shades of green, yellow, and brown.
 There is usually a pale stripe on the lower flanks and one to three pale patches higher on the flanks.
 These chameleons lay 25 to 50 eggs in a hole dug in soil, which is covered over again by the female.

-- Flap-necked chameleon on a branch with orange leaves looking at camera.jpg
+- Flap-necked chameleon on a branch with orange leaves looking forward.jpg

 - Shannon Wild